Skip to main content

 Pruning

-Prune during dormancy (November through February) or in summer (July–August) to minimize sap bleeding.
-Remove dead, damaged, or crossing branches.
-Avoid heavy pruning; this species bleeds sap freely from large wounds.
-Structural pruning of young trees (years 3–10) reduces the need for large corrective cuts later.
-Do not prune in spring when sap pressure is highest.
+Pruning is done in dormancy (November through February) or in summer (July-August) to reduce sap bleeding from wounds.
+Dead, damaged, or crossing branches are removed at these times.
+Heavy pruning is avoided because this species bleeds sap freely from large wounds.
+Structural pruning of young trees in years 3-10 reduces the need for large corrective cuts later.
+Spring pruning is avoided because sap pressure is highest at that time and wounds bleed heavily.

 Pruning Schedule